Gungahlin, Australian Capital Territory: Gungahlin Town Centre

 The commercial heart of the Gungahlin Town Centre is Hibberson St, the centre's main street, though the boundary of commercial activities in Anthony Rolfe Avenue, Gundaroo Drive and Gozzard Street.
-There are currently four retail anchor stores in the town centre, namely Coles, Woolworths, Aldi and Big W which are located in separate developments in Hibberson Street.
+Rather than a single enclosed shopping centre, retail anchor stores developed along Hibberson street in separate developments.
 There are two licensed clubs in the Town Centre: the Raiders Club located at the intersection of Hibberson and Gozzard Streets; and Eastlake Gungahlin Club located at the intersection of Hinder and Efkarpidis Streets.
 The Gungahlin Public Library officially opened in June 2011, and adjoining senior high school opened later that year.
 Burgmann College is located in the suburb of Gungahlin.

 Transport

 Gungahlin Town Centre is one endpoint of stage 1 of Canberra's Light Rail network.
 Stage 1 runs from Gungahlin Town Centre to Civic.